Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

-The difference between our microscopic calculation and the low-density expression (\ref{eq:GapLowdens}) is much more visible, see left panels of Figs. \ref{fig:gapLJall} and \ref{fig:gapHCall}.
+The difference between our microscopic calculation and the low-density expression (\ref{eq:GapLowdens}) is much more visible, see the left panels of Figs. \ref{fig:gapLJall} and \ref{fig:gapHCall}.
 This effect has, of course, to do with the divergence of the in-medium scattering length as discussed above.
 However, even far from the singularity, we see very little evidence of an approach to a ``universal'' behavior.
 Evidently one must go to much lower densities.
-Although we could run our ground state calculations down to densities of $10^{-11}\,\sigma^{-3}$, the gap itself becomes many orders of magnitude smaller than the Fermi energy, {\em cf.\/} Figs. \ref{fig:GapSWLJbare} and are therefore of only methodological interest.
+We have been able to carry out our ground state calculations down to densities of $10^{-11}\,\sigma^{-3}$.
+At such low densities, the gap itself becomes many orders of magnitude smaller than the Fermi energy, {\em cf.\/} Figs. \ref{fig:GapSWLJbare}.
+Calculations at even lower densities are therefore only of methodological interest.